-Figure 1-1 Marine Fishing Areas in the Southern and Northern Zones of the South Australian Rock Lobster Fishery Figure 1-2 A commercial Southern Rock Lobster fishing pot Figure 2-1 Location of Fishery Independent Monitoring Survey (FIMS) transects in the SZRLF.
-MFA = Marine lishing Area commercial catch (TACC) limit; (b) catch per unit effort (CPUE) including long-term average (dashed line); (c) pre-recruit index (PRI) including limit reference point (dashed line); and (d) mean weight.
-Figure 3-2 Within-season fishery dependent trends in the SZRLF. (a) Catch and effort; (b) catch per unit effort (CPUE): (c) pre-recruit index (PRI): and (d) mean weight Figure 3-3 Spatial fishery dependent trends in the SZRLF. (a) Catch and effort; (b) catch per unit effort (CPLIE): (c) pre-recruit index (PRI): and (d) mean weight Figure 3-4 Percentage of catch taken from four depth ranges in the SZRLF by zone (top) and across the primary MEAs (bottom) from 2003 to 2020 Figure $3-5$ CPLIE by depth in the SZRLE from 1070 to 2020.
-Figure 3-6 Additional fishery dependent indices in the SZRLF. (a) Catch rate of spawning lobsters; (b) predation mortality; (c) average number of days fished (with S.D.); and (d) levels of high-grading.
-Figure 3-7 Length frequency distributions of male and female lobsters combined in the SZRLF from 2011 to 2020 (red line indicates MLS at 98.5 mm CL) Figure 3-8 Puerulus settlement indices (mean ±SE) in the SZRLF from 1991 to 2020.
-Dashed and solid black lines represent long-term (1991-2020) average and median estimates respectively.
-Figure 3-9 Correlations between SZRLF puerulus settlement lagged by four years with logbook PRI.
-Figure 3-10 Comparison of legal size catch rates (nr/potlift) from commercial logbook data and fishery independent monitoring surveys Figure 3-11 Comparison of undersized catch rates (nr/potlift) from commercial logbook data and fishery independent monitoring surveys Figure 3-12 Fishery model outputs for the SZRLF. (a) Legal-size biomass; (b) Egg production; (c) % of unfished egg production; (d) Exploitation rate; and (e) Recruitment Figure 5-1 Fit of the qR model to catch in number of lobsters landed for the SZRLF, based on annual logbook catch totals from the fishery Figure 5-2 Fit of the qR model to catch in weight for the SZRLF, based on annual logbooks catch totals from the fishery Figure 5-3 Fit of the LenMod model to monthly catch in number (Cn) for the SZRLF, based on logbook catch totals from the fishery.
-(Note: October closed to fishing in 2010) Figure 5-4 Fit of the LenMod model to monthly catch per unit effort (CPUE) for the SZRLF, based on logbook catch totals from the fishery (Note: October closed to fishing in 2010) Figure 5-5 Fits of LenMod model (black line) proportions by length bin to commercial length frequency data for both males and females taken during the 2020 season in the SZRLF
+Figure 1-1 Marine Fishing Areas in the Southern and Northern Zones of the South Australian Rock Lobster Fishery Figure 2-1 Location of Fishery Independent Monitoring Survey (FIMS) transects in the SZRLF.
+MFA = Marine fishing Area Figure 3-1 Fishery dependent outputs for the SZRLF. (a) Catch and effort including total allowable commercial catch (TACC) limit; (b) catch per unit effort (CPUE) including long-term average (dashed line); (c) pre-recruit index (PRI) including trigger reference point (dashed line); and (d) mean weight Figure 3-2 Within-season fishery dependent trends in the SZRLF. (a) Catch and effort; (b) catch per unit effort (CPUE); (c) pre-recruit index (PRI); and (d) mean weight Figure 3-3 Spatial fishery dependent trends in the SZRLF. (a) Catch and effort; (b) catch per unit effort (CPUE); (c) pre-recruit index (PRI); and (d) mean weight Figure 3-4 Percentage of catch taken from four depth ranges in the SZRLF by zone (top) and across the primary MFAs (bottom) from 2003 to 2021.
+Figure 3-5 CPUE by depth in the SZRLF from 1970 to 2021 Figure 3-6 Additional fishery dependent indices in the SZRLF. (a) Catch rate of spawning lobsters; (b) predation mortality; (c) average number of days fished (with S.D.); and (d) levels of highgrading Figure 3-7 Length frequency distributions of male and female lobsters combined in the SZRLF from 2011 to 2021 (red line indicates MLS at 98.5 mm CL) Figure 3-8 Puerulus settlement indices (mean ±SE) in the SZRLF from 1991 to 2021.
+Dashed and solid black lines represent long-term (1991-2021) average and median estimates respectively.
+33 Figure 3-9 Correlations between SZRLF puerulus settlement lagged by four years with logbook PRI.
+33 Figure 3-10 Comparison of legal size catch rates (nr/potlift) from commercial logbook data and fishery independent monitoring surveys35 Figure 3-11 Comparison of undersized catch rates (nr/potlift) from commercial logbook data and fishery independent monitoring surveys35 Figure 3-12 Fishery model outputs for the SZRLF. (a) Legal-size biomass; (b) Egg production; (c) % of unfished egg production; (d) Exploitation rate; and (e) Recruitment37 Figure 5-1 Fit of the qR model to catch in number of lobsters landed for the SZRLF, based on annual logbook catch totals from the fishery65 Figure 5-2 Fit of the qR model to catch in weight for the SZRLF, based on annual logbooks catch totals from the fishery65 Figure 5-3 Fit of the LenMod model to monthly catch in number (Cn) for the SZRLF, based on logbook catch totals from the fishery.
+(Note: October closed to fishing in 2010)66 Figure 5-4 Fit of the LenMod model to monthly catch per unit effort (CPUE) for the SZRLF, based on logbook catch totals from the fishery (Note: October closed to fishing in 2010)66 Figure 5-5 Fits of LenMod model (black line) proportions by length bin to commercial length frequency data for both males and females taken during the 2021 season in the SZRLF67